-Ultimately, we rounded up a non-exhaustive collection of women-specific running shoes that our women testers rated the highest.
-Notably, the shoes that got the highest ratings are currently available in both a men’s and a women’s last.
-We did not test unisex shoes for this guide, and the few running shoes that are women-first designs (i.e., women’s only shoes without a men’s version) did not make the cut based on testing feedback.
+Ultimately, we rounded up a non-exhaustive collection of women’s-specific running shoes that our women testers rated the highest.
+Notably, many shoes with the highest ratings are currently available in both a men’s and a women’s last.

 Read our recommendations for choosing and frequently asked questions about running shoes below to learn more.
 You can also explore our research and testing methodology and view our glossary of running shoe terminology.